Ghana marks International Day of Education | Ghana News Agency

 Accra, Jan.
-23, GNA – Ghana will tomorrow join the rest of the world to mark this year’s International Day of Education, which falls on January 24.
+24, GNA – Ghana has joined the rest of the world to mark this year’s International Day of Education, which falls on January 24.

-The fifth International Day of Education will be celebrated under the theme: “to invest in people, prioritise education”.
+The fifth International Day of Education is being celebrated under the theme: “to invest in people, prioritise education”.

 Building on the global momentum generated by the UN Transforming Education Summit in September 2022, the 2023 celebration calls for maintaining strong political mobilisation around education and charting the way to translate commitments and global initiatives into action.